cyprieng/cyprien.io/src/pages/now.md

 After years of being entirely focused on my day job, here is my current TODO:

 - ✅ (Re-)Creating my blog
-- Post regulary on my blog
+- ✍️ Post regularly on my blog
-- Get back to building side projects
+- 🏗️ Get back to building side projects

 And on a more personal side:

-- Train for the 2025 marathon of Barcelona
+- 🏃‍♂️ Train for the 2025 marathon of Barcelona